 Explains how to create custom templates for packing slips and how to apply custom templates to your orders.

-ShipStation allows you to create as many custom packing slips as you need and apply them either at the store or order level.
+ShipStation allows you to create as many custom packing slips as you need and apply them at the store or order level.
 You can even use automation rules to apply packing slips to orders that meet special criteria.

-Document Options allow you to choose your packing slip format, the sequence items appear on packing slips, and whether your store logo, item prices, item SKUs, and the Scan to View barcode appear on your packing slips.
+Document Options allow you to choose your packing slip format, the sequence of items that appear on packing slips, and whether your store logo, item prices, item SKUs, and the Scan to View barcode appear on your packing slips.

 Packing slip Document Options are account-wide settings.

 The printer you use determines the packing slip format.

 If you set the Label Layout to include packing slips, you cannot change the packing slip format here.